gabriel-laet/api-docs/src/docs/presto/create-retail-order/index.md

 # Create Retail Order

 Useful to Create a Retail Order.
 Returns the shop with the order created.

-* To create an Order, you’ll have to provide: • Shop ID (where the pickup is done)
+To create an Order, you’ll have to provide:

+* [Shop ID](/presto/all-shops) (where the pickup is done).
-* A list of packages
+* A list of packages to be delivered.

 Request example: